-TERMINATION OF FEDERAL SUPERVISED RELEASE- 2018-2019- (4 Cases)- Middle and Western Districts of Tennessee.
-I filed successful motions for early termination of supervised release for four clients.
-Three of those were defendants in high profile drug prosecutions.
+TERMINATION OF FEDERAL SUPERVISED RELEASE- 2018-2020 (7 Cases)- Middle and Western Districts of Tennessee.
+I filed successful motions for early termination of supervised release for seven clients.
+Six of those were defendants in high profile prosecutions.

-WILLIAMSON COUNTY-JUVENILE (2019) client was charged with others for delinquency in conjunction with the accidental death of their close friend.
+WILLIAMSON COUNTY-JUVENILE (2019) Client was charged with others for delinquency in conjunction with the accidental death of their close friend.
 This was a high profile investigation.
-After meeting with the Assistant District Attorney and presenting my argument why client should not be charged, the charge was subsequently dismissed.
+After meeting with the Assistant District Attorney and presenting my argument why client should not be charged, the charge was dismissed.

 U.S VS. JB- ( 2015-2018) ( Federal Drug Trafficking and Money Laundering- Nashville) This was one of the largest drug and money seizures in Middle Tennessee.
 The Client was facing life in prison and deportation.
 After battling and negotiating with the Government for three years we reached a plea agreement that resulted in my client receiving a sentence that was 65% below the bottom of his guideline range.